-Butter that has been simmered until the milk fats separate and sink.
-The butter is skimmed off the top and used in cooking.
-Butter without the butter fat has a higher smoke point and can be heated higher and longer.
+Butter is simmered until the milk fats separate and sink.
+Then the butter is skimmed off the top and used in cooking.
+Butter without the butter fat has a higher smoke point and can be heated at higher temperatures.
 Ghee or clarified butter is an essential ingredient in Indian cuisine.
-Mixed with a bit of olive oil raised the smoke point more and can be used for sauteing.
+Clarified butter mixed with olive oil raises the smoke point for sauteing.

 Sweet cream butter, same.